Oushesh/tennis-count/score_count/readme.md

         * Even if we don't have perfect scoreboard detection, the list of players in Tennis is finite.
 So build a dictionary and search if the detected player game is inside the dictionary.
 (Sanity Check)

+        * Score also can be further refined over time.
+Score never goes -ve and is among {0,15,30,40}.

         * THUS:
           * player is detected: {Federer, Basilashvili} & scores as well.